 After Dr. Hoy graduated, he remained as a resident in San Francisco.
 At this point, UCSF again became a singular institution.
 Most of the training sites during Dr. Hoy’s residency (California College of Podiatric Medicine-Veterans Affairs Medical Center) were UCSF-based, including the Veteran’s Affairs Medical Center, UCSF Parnassus Campus, San Francisco General Hospital, and Highland Hospital in Oakland.

-During the years spent in residency we get hands-on experience in many relevant specialties of medicine.
+During the years spent in residency Dr. Hoy received hands-on experience in many relevant specialties of medicine.
 A residency is comprised of many rotations.
-A rotation is a block of time, at least one month in length, spent with a team of physicians on a particular service of the medical center.
-A team usually includes, in order of seniority, an attending physician, a fellow, a chief resident, an intern (first year resident), all of whom were in that specialty, and team members who are outside the specialty.
+A rotation is a block of time, at least one month in length, spent with a team of physicians on a particular service, or specialty, of the medical center.
+Some of the services through which Dr. Hoy rotated include Inpatient Medicine, Vascular Surgery, Hand and Plastic Surgery, Pathology, Anesthesiology, Pediatric Orthopedics.
+Podiatric residents also ran their own Foot and Ankle service at the various hospitals.

 A team of physicians on a service on any given month usually includes, in order of seniority, an attending physician, a fellow, a chief resident, an intern (first year resident), and team members who are students or physicians outside the specialty.
 This hospital model, under which Dr. Hoy trained during residency, enables him to work as an integral part of a medical team.